Context

 The first two sprints had done a lot of the onboarding work.
 A clearer information architecture and live, demonstrative scenarios meant the platform now explained itself in ways the old one couldn’t.
 The onboarding sprint focused on the gap that remained, particularly for users less familiar with media analytics.

 - A short guided tour on first use.
-A brief upfront orientation for new users to the platform’s structure and the logic behind it.
+A brief upfront orientation to the platform’s structure and the logic behind it.

 - Tooltips and nudges, used sparingly.
-Used carefully enough to stay useful rather than become noise, with copy kept short and tied to specific moments where users were most likely to need a prompt.
+Tied to specific moments where users were most likely to need a prompt, with copy kept short.

 - Copy pitched to the audience.
 Onboarding copy assumed a working knowledge of media analytics and avoided the explanatory hand-holding that often makes onboarding feel patronising to expert users.